-Smart thermostats are the answer to this problem.
+Smart thermostats like the Nest Learning Thermostat and Ecobee are the answer to this problem.
 Once you’ve got one installed, you can program it to raise and lower the temperature in your apartment according to your daily schedule.
 Turn the temperature up while you’re away at work in the summer, then set the A/C to kick on 15 minutes before you come home.

 You’ll arrive at a comfortable home, but you won’t be wasting money by cooling an empty house.